jkbartos/InsultinatorBot/README.md

 # InsultinatorBot
-A slackbot that generates insults to sling at your colleagues or friends
+A slackbot that generates insults to sling at your colleagues or friends.

 <div>
   <p>